-Thesis Unit Trust Management Limited, the authorised corporate director (ACD) of the Company, is the person responsible for the information contained in this Prospectus.
-To the best of its knowledge and belief (having taken all reasonable care to ensure that such is the case) the information contained herein does not contain any untrue or misleading statement or omit any matters required by the FCA Rules to be included in it.
+Thesis Unit Trust Management Limited, the ACD of the Company, is responsible for the information contained in this Prospectus.
+To the best of the ACD's knowledge and belief (having taken all reasonable care to ensure that such is the case) the information contained in this Prospectus does not contain any untrue or misleading statement or omit any matters required by COLL and FUND to be included in it.
+Thesis Unit Trust Management Limited accepts responsibility accordingly.